Developer Guidelines

 background music (BGM), sound effects (SFX) and User Interface (UI) sounds.
 In order to

-elevate the sound implementation in your game, please consider the following:
+elevate the sound implementation in your game, please consider the following

-Take advantage of the sound design to set the tone and atmosphere of the game by
+Take advantage of the sound design to set the tone and atmosphere of the game by using

-using engaging music that captures the overall theme.
+engaging music that captures the overall theme

 Promote immersion through additional SFX when completing a level, hovering over UI

-elements, or unlocking an achievement.
+elements, or unlocking an achievement

 Select genre-specific music and SFX to enhance player immersion.
-For example, eerie
+For example, eerie and

 We recommend designing a toggle button for both sound and background music to improve